Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 ### Creating the first tutorial

-For a while, I had been considering making a tutorial on how to capture a starry night time lapse using Velocity Lapse on an Android phone.
+For a while, I had been considering making a tutorial on how to capture a starry night time-lapse using Velocity Lapse on an Android phone.

 Finally, I took advantage of a night at a campground where I could capture a time-lapse of the stars without a lot of light pollution.